SCN5A: Genetics

 Mutations in SCN5A, which could result in a loss and/or a gain-of-function of the channel, are associated with a spectrum of cardiac diseases.
 Pathogenic mutations generally exhibit an autosomal dominant inheritance pattern, although compound heterozygote forms of SCN5A mutations are also described.
 Also, mutations may act as a disease modifier, especially in families where lack of direct causality is reflected by complex inheritance patterns.
-It is important to note that a significant number of individuals (2-7%) in the general population carry a rare (population frequency <1%), protein-altering variant in the gene, highlighting the complexity of linking mutations directly with observed phenotypes.
+A significant number of individuals (2-7%) in the general population carry a rare (population frequency <1%), protein-altering variant in the gene, highlighting the complexity of linking mutations directly with observed phenotypes.
 Mutations that result in the same biophysical effect can give rise to different diseases.

 To date, loss-of-function mutations have been associated with Brugada syndrome (BrS), progressive cardiac conduction disease (Lev-Lenègre disease), dilated cardiomyopathy (DCM), sick sinus syndrome, and atrial fibrillation.

 Mutations resulting in a gain-of-function are causal for Long QT syndrome type 3 and are also more recently implicated in multifocal ectopic Purkinje-related premature contractions (MEPPC) Some gain-of-function mutations are also associated with AF and DCM.
 Gain-of-function of NaV1.5 is generally reflected by an increase in INa,L, a slowed rate of inactivation or a shift in voltage dependence of activation or inactivation (resulting in an increased window-current).

 SCN5A mutations are believed to be found in a disproportionate number of people who have Irritable Bowel Syndrome, particularly the constipation-predominant variant (IBS-C).
 The resulting defect leads to disruption in bowel function, by affecting the Nav1.5 channel, in smooth muscle of the colon and pacemaker cells.
 Researchers managed to treat a case of IBS-C with mexiletine to restore Nav1.5 channels, reversing constipation and abdominal pain.